brummetj/lost-in-space-and-time/README.md

 lispat should be now installed into the OS under your pip env.

-you can now run the following commands to both train data and compare submitted documents.
+You can now run the following commands to both train data and compare submitted
+documents:

+* NOTE:
+* The path must be to a directory containing files of these formats:
+- .pdf
+- .docx
+- .doc
+- .txt

 `lispat -h`
 * help commands

+`lispat --path=path/to/docs --convert`
+* Coverts any .pdf, .doc, .docx file to .txt format for future analysis
+* Files are stored inside /usr/local/var/lispat/<format>\_data/

 `lispat --path=path/to/docs --train`
-* upload data of previously submitted documents that are passed by the FDA
+* Upload data of previously submitted documents that are passed by the FDA

 `lispat --path=path/todocs --compare`
 * upload a submitted document to compare with documents that are already passed by the FDA

->>>>>>> 494d37fb07bc10db97be985f638cc075c934948f